-TLC has canceled "Here Comes Honey Boo Boo" in the fall of 2014 in the wake of the news that one of the show's main characters -- Mama June -- is dating a convicted child molester who sexually abused one of her relatives.
+TLC canceled "Here Comes Honey Boo Boo" in the fall of 2014 in the wake of the news that one of the show's main characters -- Mama June -- was dating a convicted child molester who sexually abused one of her relatives.

 Alana Thompson or "Honey Boo Boo" was first featured on "Toddlers & Tiaras" before getting her own show which follows her family around their rural Georgia hometown.
 Many critics find the "backwoods" nature of the show condescending and are appalled by the family's lifestyle.
 TV Guide once said that the show "lowered the TV bar to new depths."